nus-cs2103-AY2021S2/ip/docs/README.md

 </p>

 ### Show Help
-* Prints the help documentation in DukeNukem.
+* Description: Prints the help documentation in DukeNukem.
 * Command: `help`
 * Expected Outcome: Help text would be printed.